 If you don’t, find a friend, rent one, or join a 90-minute Desert Princess Cruise, a paddle wheeler boat.

-We joined one in combination with our Hoover Dam tour that was included in the Las Vegas Sightseeing Pass (see bottom of blog post on saving money on Las Vegas attractions).
+We joined one in combination with our Hoover Dam tour that was included in the Las Vegas Sightseeing Pass.

 The cruise took us past Boulder Rocks into the beginning of Black Canyon to the edge of Hoover Dam.